Seed parent: Moraea bellendenii

 Pollen parent: MM 09-04a ((atropunctata x neopavonia) X (atropunctata x neopavonia))

 This was another exciting plant for me.
 When I started breeding Moraeas, I didn't have any yellow ones.
 After several years of experimentation, I managed to get MM 09-04a.
 It was a beautiful little plant with a bright lemon yellow flower that didn't fade in the sun.
 Unfortunately, the year after it bloomed, some sort of rot got into the pot, and all the corms of it died.
-I was very sad (moral: separate the offsets and put them in a different pot).
+I was very sad (moral of the story: separate the offsets and put them in a different pot).